 Office of the Assistant Vice-Chancellor (Digital Futures)

-Victoria University is committed to playing a leading role in realising the possibilities from living, studying and working in the digital age.
+Victoria University of Wellington is committed to playing a leading role in realising the possibilities from living, studying and working in the digital age.

 This work utilises a core set of principles, which underpin the development of our digital campus.